How Workday Scaled Skills to 20,000 Employees with TechWolf

 Keen to learn more about the partnership?

-Both Josh & his team and the TechWolf team will be at Workday Rising in San Francisco 15th -18th of September!
+Josh, his team and the TechWolf team will also be at Workday Rising in Barcelona, 18-20th of November!

 • Schedule in-person meetings with the team